BitAndBlack/typorules/docs/rules.md

 #### Description

-Replace a whitespace with a non breaking space between a short word and its following word if the short word follows a semicolon.
+Replace a whitespace with a non-breaking space between a short word and its following word if the short word follows a semicolon `;`.
 This can improve the text wrap in ragged typesetting, as short words do not remain alone at the end of a line. **Attention**: This rule is only suitable for ragged text, not for justified text.

 #### Transformation example